FCOO/jquery-bootstrap/README.md

 #### Format of content
 The content of individual cells are as described above.

-To set common format all data in a column set the column-options `vfFormat` and `vfOptions`.
+To add a class-name to the individual cells - set the content-options `className` To set common format all data in a column set the column-options `vfFormat` and `vfOptions`.